 - to orientate you within your course, the College and the University

-The Introduction to Costume for Performance unit will introduce you to some of the fundamental principles and techniques employed by the costume practitioner to enhance and distort the performer body form in the creation of the character required.
-You will be required to research and record processes and exploration of techniques and approaches in a visually appropriate and informative way.
+The Costume Principles unit will introduce you to some of the fundamental principles and techniques used by costume practitioners.
+You will be required to research and record processes and the exploration of techniques and approaches in a visually appropriate and informative way.

-Introduction to Cultural and Historical Studies introduces the Cultural and Historical Studies approach to fashion and related areas.
+Fashion Cultures and Histories: introduces the Cultural and Historical Studies approach to fashion and related areas.
 The unit provides a broad overview of the subject and introduces key concepts and ways of thinking that will form the basis of subsequent study.
 It will also inform decisions regarding the Cultural and Historical Studies unit that is chosen for future study.

-You will be encouraged to take an innovative approach to the realisation of your work using both experimental and traditional methods for a contemporary performance context.
+You will be encouraged to take an innovative approach to the design of your work using both experimental and traditional methods within a contemporary performance context.

-To begin you will be able to study a Cultural and Historical Studies unit of your choice that will broaden or deepen your learning of areas relating to your interests in your chosen field.
+The Cultural and Historical Studies Unit Critical Issues in Fashion Research will broaden or deepen your learning of areas relating to your interests in your chosen field.
 You will have the opportunity to participate in lectures, seminars and workshops with students from other courses within your School, and will read relevant academic texts and complete a formal academic essay for assessment.

 Situating your Practice